This post has been updated with more free SEO tools to help you grow your rankings in 2018!

 4) Keyword Tool

-Dubbed as the free alternative to Google’s Keyword Planner (also free if you have an Adwords Account), Keyword Tool offers more than 750 keyword suggestions.
+Dubbed as the free alternative to Google’s Keyword Planner (also free if you have a Google Adwords Account), Keyword Tool offers more than 750 keyword suggestions.
 The best part is that the tool includes long-tail keywords in the results.
 You can also choose which country to search for keywords, on which platform (Google, YouTube, Amazon, etc.), and in what language.

 In addition, you can filter out negative keywords and sort by keyword suggestions or common questions that use your keyword.
 Search volume, CPC and AdWords competition are hidden unless you upgrade to a pro account from $48 to $88 per month.
 This tool is great when you’re looking for those very specific phrases that your audience is using to try and find you.
 It’s similar to doing an incognito Google search, but with more added value.